Blandford-Znajek jets in galaxy formation simulations: method and implementation: Jets with fixed power and direction: Results

 \subsubsection{Energy distribution}

-In Fig.~\ref{fig: Jet energy pdf}, the total energy distribution is then further broken down into the kinetic and thermal components, indicated by the orange and purple lines, respectively.
-The purple dashed line corresponds to the estimate of the thermal energy from entrained CGM material (obtained using the same procedure outlined in Section~\ref{Subsubsec: Lobe energy evolution}).
-We have not included our estimate of the thermal energy from entrained disc material in Fig.~\ref{fig: Jet energy pdf} as, in all cases, it was clearly subdominant along the entire length of the jet.
+In Fig.~\ref{fig: Jet energy pdf}, the total energy distribution is then further broken down into the kinetic energy, total thermal energy and thermal energy from entrained CGM material\footnote{ We have not included our estimate of the thermal energy from entrained disc material in Fig.~\ref{fig: Jet energy pdf} as, in all cases, it was clearly subdominant along the entire length of the jet.}.

-First, considering the jets in the `standard' CGM runs, we see that the total jet energy is distributed largely uniformly along the jet out to the reverse shock.
-Upstream of this reverse shock, the average kinetic fraction ranges from $0.87$ in the `high' power jet to $0.92$ in the `low' power which indicates that these jets are kinetically dominated.
+First, considering the jets in the `standard' CGM runs, we see that the total jet energy is distributed largely uniformly along the jet out to the reverse shock and that the jets are kinetically dominated.
 Only close to the base of the jet is the thermal energy content comparable to that of the kinetic energy which is due to the shock-heating in the disc.
 Downstream of the reverse shock, the distribution of total energy in the lobe peaks in the `high' power jet and we observe an associated peak in the thermal energy distribution, driven by the thermalisation of material passing through the reverse shock.
 Similar behaviour is seen in the `medium' and `low' power jets but the peaks in the total energy distribution are not as prominent.
 It should be noted here that using a jet tracer fraction of $10^{-3}$ to define jet lobe material means that the majority of the cocoon, including backflowing material, is categorised as lobe material.
 The kinetic energy of this backflowing material will therefore contribute to the profiles in Fig.~\ref{fig: Jet energy pdf} and explains why in the `high' power jet run, the kinetic energy profile seems to peak downstream of the strong reverse shock.